History of Edmonton: 21st century

 Also in the outskirts, new residential areas are under development, such as Big Lake, Ellerslie, The Grange, Heritage Valley, Lewis Farms, The Meadows, The Palisades, Pilot Sound, and Windermere among others, as well as new power centres such as those within The Meadows and Windermere.

 This economic prosperity is bringing in large numbers of workers from all over Canada.
 It was forecasted that 83,000 new residents would move to Edmonton between 2006 and 2010, twice the rate that city planners had expected.
-Many of the new workers moving to the city are young men.
+Many of the new workers that moved to the city were young men.

-In 2008, the Edmonton metropolitan area surpassed one million becoming the most northern city in North America with a metropolitan population of over one million.
+In 2008, the Edmonton metropolitan area surpassed one million, becoming the most northern city in North America with a metropolitan population of over one million.

-In 2016 new Rogers Place arena opened as part of the downtown's Ice District.
-In the same year, the final Northeast leg of the Anthony Henday Drive (HWY 216) is completed.
+In 2016 a new arena, Rogers Place, opened as part of the downtown's Ice District.
+In the same year, the final northeast leg of the Anthony Henday Drive was completed.
 Edmonton is the first city in Canada to have 100% free-flowing highway ring road.